The 15 Best Thai Restaurants in Boston

-This recently-renamed restaurant, tucked among a slew of other cuisine-spanning joints in a Fenway-area strip dubbed “Restaurant Row” by locals, is still going strong under its new moniker.
-Formerly Rod-Dee 2 Thai Cuisine, it serves up a street-food sensibility with plenty of pad Thai, prik prow fried rice, and “drunken noodles” in basil sauce.
+Tucked among a slew of other cuisine-spanning joints in a Fenway-area strip known as “Restaurant Row” by locals, this stalwart—previously known as Rod-Dee 2 Thai Cuisine—serves up a street-food sensibility with plenty of pad Thai, prik pow fried rice, and “drunken noodles” in basil sauce.

 94 Peterborough St., Boston, 617-859-0969, rodthaifenway.com.